hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 Since values arrive in chunks, the `reduce` method is called multiple times for every emitted value of the creation key.
 This also can happen multiple times per chunk if no Combiner implementation was configured for a job configuration.

-Different from combiners, a reducers `finalizeReduce` method is only called once per reducer (which means once per key).
+Unlike combiners, a reducer's `finalizeReduce` method is only called once per reducer (which means once per key).
 Therefore, a reducer does not need to reset its internal state at any time.

 Reducers can override `beginReduce` to perform preparation work.